Discover the Beautiful Villages and Hamlets in Caledon Ontario

 Cheltenham, Caledon Ontario

 Established in 1825, Cheltenham was named by the first settler in the area and grist mill owner, Charles Haines.
 His birthplace was Cheltenham, England.
 The beautiful hamlet is worth a visit.
-Near by are the Cheltenham Badlands that have temporarily been closed to visitors however the Bruce Trail along them is worth the hike.
+Near by are the Cheltenham Badlands that will be reopening in the second week of August in 2018.

 Alton, Caledon, Ontario